-Rex H. Lewis, a Defendant and former director and C.E.O. of Amerimmune Pharmaceuticals, Inc. filed a First Amended Cross-Complaint against CytoDyn of New Mexico, Inc., (predecessor company) Allen D. Allen, Corinne E. Allen, Ronald J. Tropp, Brian J. McMahon, Daniel M. Strickland, M.D. and unknown others designated as "Does 101-150".
+Rex H. Lewis, a Defendant and former director and C.E.O. of Amerimmune Pharmaceuticals, Inc. filed a First Amended Cross-Complaint against CytoDyn of New Mexico, Inc., (predecessor company) Allen D. Allen, Corinne E. Allen, Ronald J. Tropp, Brian J. McMahon , Daniel M. Strickland, M.D. and unknown others designated as "Does 101-150".

 The Cross-Complaint was settled pursuant to a settlement agreement entered into by the parties involved.
 The terms of the agreement are confidential.
-Maya LLC, Rex Lewis's company, may file an action against us in the future.
+Maya LLC, Rex Lewis's company, has filed an action against us.
+The Company's lawyers have advised the Company will demure, meaning that if the allegations Maya LLC gave were true, which they are not, that would not give Maya the right to sue the Company.

 CytoDyn, Inc. and Allen D. Allen v.
-Amerimmune, Inc. and Amerimmune

-Pharmaceuticals, Inc. v.
-Biovest International, Inc.

-Commonwealth of Massachusetts, Superior Court, Worcester County, Civil Action
+Amerimmune, Inc. and Amerimmune Pharmaceuticals, Inc. v.
+Biovest International, Inc. Commonwealth of Massachusetts, Superior Court, Worcester County, Civil Action No. 05-0452-C.

-No. 05-0452-C.